Dependent Care Reimbursement Accounts

-- Benefits received through the Cyert Center for Early Education, and any other tax-free child care benefits and contributions made to the DCRA, are limited to $5,000 by the IRS.
+- Benefits received through the Cyert Center for Early Education, and any other tax-free child and dependent care benefits and contributions made to the DCRA, are limited to $5,000 by the IRS.
 To see how benefits received from the Cyert Center offset the amount you can contribute tax-free to the DCRA, read Child Care Benefits — Tax Implications [pdf].

 - The IRS allows you to claim work-related, dependent care expenses when you file your income tax return.
 You cannot use both the tax credit and the Dependent Care Reimbursement Account for the same expenses.